 - How involved each parent is in the child’s life and how much care they will personally provide for the child

 The courts will use Florida’s child support guidelines to determine the base amount of money that each parent must provide to support their children.
 However, they’ll also consider factors, such as the child’s special medical, educational, and psychological needs, in determining child support payments.

 Contact a Divorce Attorney in Palm Coast Today

 Deciding to end your marriage is never an easy decision, even when it’s the right decision.
-The law firm of Chiumento Dwyer Hertel Grant is here to help you get through this difficult experience.
+The law firm of Chiumento Law, PLLC is here to help you get through this difficult experience.